Tacioli/Alexander-Polynomial/README.md

 4.  **Diagram Persistence:**

-    *   The "Save Diagram" button allows users to preserve their work by saving the current knot diagram to a \textsc{.txt} \sffamily{.txt} file.
+    *   The "Save Diagram" button allows users to preserve their work by saving the current knot diagram to a  <span style="font-family: sans-serif;">Texto em fonte sem serifa</span> file.
 This file stores both the vertex coordinates and the crossing choices made by the user.
     *   The "Load Diagram" button enables users to retrieve previously saved diagrams, fostering continued analysis, modification, or comparison.

 5.  **Intalling:**